bs2kbs2k/smlinux/README.md

 ## **What does the InstallHD option do?**

-This will apply HD Mario (Old School V2) and HD Bowser character models and the 3D Coin Patch.
+This will apply HD Mario (Old School V2) and HD Bowser character models and the 3D Coin Patch to most forks.

-On sm64pc/sm64ex based forks upscaled textures will be added to your build from the Cleaner Aesthetics github repo, and hq sounds from MapAnon's github release.

-On the render96ex fork, Render 96 Texture Pack will be used instead.
-Note this is large so requires more download time, game load time, and better comupter to perform well.
+On sm64pc/sm64ex based forks upscaled textures will aslo be added to your build from the Cleaner Aesthetics github repo, and hq sounds from MapAnon's github release.
+On the render96ex fork, Render96's HD rextures will be used instead, which are over 700MB so require additional download time, as well as more than 2GB of free memory and additional time to precache before game launches.

-On the sm64nx fork, in addition to the models and textures mentioned above, a few other add-on paks are obtained which can be enabled from the in-game menu including HD Luigi, however no 3d coins are available.
+On the sm64nx fork, Arrendono's HD Mario & Bowser pak and Cleaner Aesthtics Texture are set as defaults, along with a few other add-on paks which can be enabled from the in-game mod selection menu, including an HD Luigi model replacement.

-Some of these addons require files remaining available in discord or github, so not gauranteed to work.
-What is included with this option may periodically change as new mods are released.
-See presets table for more details.
+*Some of these addons require files remaining available in discord or github, so not gauranteed to work.
+What is included with this option may periodically change as new mods are released.*

 ## **What does the InstallR96 option do?**

 For the render96ex fork, this will apply Render96's latest SGI model pack, currently version 1.42.
 On sm64ex-coop a co-op specific version that includes Luigi is used, otherwise for sm64ex based versions 1.3 is used.

-For sm64nx, this will add paks for Render96's SGI Models (version 1.3) and HD textures.
+For sm64nx, this will add paks for Render96's SGI Models (version 1.3) and HD textures and set them as defaults.

 ## **What does the FPS60 option do?**